Decoupled Sequence and Structure Generation for Realistic Antibody Design: Antibody design experiments

-Here, we assess the models' abilities to design CDR-H3 of the RosettaAntibodyDesign (RAbD) dataset, a benchmark containing 60 diverse antibody-antigen complexes curated by \citet{adolf2018rosettaantibodydesign}.
+In this section, we assess the ability to model CDR-H3 on the RosettaAntibodyDesign (RAbD) dataset, a benchmark containing 60 diverse antibody-antigen complexes curated by \citet{adolf2018rosettaantibodydesign}.

-\textbf{Data.} We use the SAbDab dataset as the train/validation set while using the RAbD dataset as the test set.
-To properly test the models' generalization abilities, we first eliminate antibodies in SAbDab whose CDR-H3 sequences are in the same cluster as the RAbD dataset.
-Then we split the remaining clusters into train and validation sets with a ratio of 9:1.
+\textbf{Data.} We use the SAbDab dataset as the train/validation set and the RAbD dataset as the test set.
+We eliminate antibodies in SAbDab whose CDR-H3 sequences are in the same cluster as the RAbD dataset, then split the remaining clusters into train and validation sets with a ratio of 9:1.
 This gives 3418 and 382 antibodies for the training and validation sets, respectively.

 \textbf{Metrics.} In addition to AAR and RMSD, we include cosine similarity (abbreviated CoSim) and TM-score~\citep{zhang2004scoring, xu2010significant} to evaluate the sequence composition similarity and global structural similarity.